-PHLP will pair eight students (per annual cohort) with eight highly accomplished local public health leaders.
+PHLP pairs eight students (per annual cohort) with eight highly accomplished local public health leaders.
 Student participants will be highly motivated Public Health majors or minors in their junior year.
 Each year’s PHLP cohort will be selected during the winter quarter, and the program will start in spring quarter.
 Public health leaders will be from organizations in the South Bay region.
 Together, we will create a powerful experiential “launching pad” for our students to become future leaders and change-makers!

 What is the time commitment?